Original Quartet in concert in Washington, D.C.

 In this show, Original Quartet explores the roots of this music, their differences and commonalities.
-OQ is made up of 4 new stars of world music and representing these four cultures: Spanish guitarist, composer and multi-Grammy winner Javier Limon, Iraqi violinist and singer Layth Sidiq, Israeli recorder player and singer Tali Rubinstein, and Indian vocalist Shilpa Anath.
+OQ is made up of 4 new stars of world music and representing these four cultures: Spanish guitarist, composer and multi-Grammy winner Javier Limon, Iraqi violinist and singer Layth Sidiq, Albanian singer Sheyda Peyman, and Indian vocalist Shilpa Ananth.
 The repertoire includes old poems and songs from Iraq, Sephardi compositions and Indian traditional pieces, as well as modern compositions created specifically for this project.

 - Javier Limón (Iberia) is a Spanish guitarist, composer and world renounced artist from Spain who has worked with many musicians from all around the world and has a vast experience in Flamenco, Jazz and World Music.